FrozenNode/Laravel-Administrator/readme.md

 - Create new models that extend your existing Eloquent models and prefix them with something like `Admin_` so there are no namespace collisions.
 This would allow you to keep your Administrator properties separated from your regular models.

-- (preferred) Create new models that user the same name as and extend your existing Eloquent models and namespace them to something like `AdminModels`.
+- (preferred) Create new models that uses the same name as and extend your existing Eloquent models and namespace them to something like `AdminModels`.
 This also would separate your Administrator properties from your base model.

 The last option has (in my opinion) the best of all worlds: it would allow you to retain your clear model names, avoid namespace collisions, and keep your Administrator properties separated from your base models.